legend-exp/pylegendmeta/docs/source/tutorial.rst

 through YAML files (`specification
 <https://legend-exp.github.io/legend-data-format-specs/dev/metadata>`_).
-If a ``validity.yaml`` file is present in a directory, ``TextDB`` exposes the :meth:`~.textdb.textdb.on` interface to perform a query.
+If a ``validity.yaml`` file is present in a directory, ``TextDB`` exposes the :meth:`~.textdb.TextDB.on` interface to perform a query.

 Let's assume the ``legend-metadata`` directory from the example above contains the following file: